fdoyon/Yannicks-s-game/README.md

 ### Want to play the game?
 Here is [the latest version](https://palad1.github.io/Yannicks-s-game/docs/v1) (requires HTML5) The objective of the game?
 Get Sonic to cover as much ground as possible within 60 seconds.
-You can't run on steep hills, and grab those 100 rings, for _SUPER_ speed!
+You can't run on steep hills, and grab those 100 rings for _SUPER_ speed!

 ### Controls